There are a lot of options, but what’s right for someone else may not be right for you.

 This won’t work for: people susceptible to hot flashes, vaginal dryness, and bone density loss, which can be potential side effects

 Klepchukova explains that these are “used in cases of deeply severe endometriosis involving the bowel, bladder, or ureter.
 This is used mainly before surgery for endometriosis treatment.”
-It can be taken through a daily nose spray, a monthly injection, or an injection every 3 months, according to the National Institutes of Health.
+It can be taken through a daily nose spray, a monthly injection, or an injection every 3 months, according to the

 Doing this can stop the production of hormones that bring on ovulation, menstruation, and endometriosis growth.
 While this can go a long way toward helping symptoms, the medication has risks — such as bone loss and heart complications — which increase if taken longer than 6 months.